ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 ## Contact
 Feel free to contact me on [GitHub repository](https://github.com/ryukau/VSTPlugins/commits/master) or `ryukau@gmail.com.`

+You can fund the development through [paypal.me/ryukau](paypal.me/ryukau).
+Current goal is to purchase M1 mac for macOS and ARM port. 🤑💸💻

 ## Installation
 ### Plugin
 Place `*.vst3` directory to: